duff66/hello-world/README.md

 Hello.

 I am completely new to Computer Science and Programming.
-My aim is to learn as much as I can using only resources.
+My aim is to learn as much as I can using online resources.

 I like Pizza.